CrystalShann/final_project_RegClassifer/README.md

 **Can deep learning models trained on DNA sequence and histone modifications classify regulatory elements in primary human tissue?**

-DeepRegFinder (Ramakrishnan et al. 2024, *Bioinformatics Advances*) established a five-class chromatin-rule scheme for regulatory annotation but relies on hand-crafted feature combinations and predefined chromatin-state grammars.
 The question here is whether a fused sequence + chromatin CNN, trained end-to-end, can recover the same five-class structure directly from raw signal in primary human stomach tissue — a tissue context where consolidated reference data is sparser and class balance is harsher than in well-studied immortalised cell lines like K562 or GM12878.

 ## Hypothesis